brhanuhailu/react-capstone/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

 I would like to thank @Microverse.
+And to the Original designer  [Nelson Sakwa on Behance ](https://www.behance.net/sakwadesignstudio).
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## ❓ FAQ (OPTIONAL) <a name="faq"></a>